 The Commuter Lounge is located in the University Center on the first floor.
-This lounge is equipped with a television, microwave and plenty of study and lounge space.
+The lounge is equipped with a television, microwave, and plenty of study and relaxation space.
 Lockers are also located in the lounge.
-The locker rental is free for students but individuals must register with the University Center Information Desk where assignments are made.
+The locker rental is free for students but students must register with the University Center Information Desk to be assigned a locker.
 The lounge is also a place to find information about campus events and activities.